-Migrating legacy bash scripts to Python IaC
+Migrating Legacy Bash Scripts to Python IaC

 You gain declarative state tracking, strict type enforcement, and reproducible execution graphs.
 This guide details the exact workflow for transitioning imperative bash logic into Pulumi or CDKTF resource definitions.